zlehmann/css-issue-bot-9000-v-000/README.md

 ## Tasks for Local Environment Users

-1. Fork this repository.
-2. Clone your fork locally.
-3. `cd` into the local repo you just cloned.
+1. Click the "OPEN" button

 ## Steps
 In this lesson, we will be taking the invalid CSS in `css/style.css` and changing it to be valid.